swooby/AlfredAI/README.md

 ## TODOs
 (Not necessarily in any order)
 1. Background service (easy to do wrong; I want to get the UX right)
+2. Localize strings (I committed the sin of hard coding strings)
+3. Tests (another sin I committed)
+4. Get `Stop` working better
-2. Standalone `Wear` version (lower priority)
+5. **Standalone** `Wear` version (lower priority; requires adding tiles for settings, conversation, etc)
-3. Add `text` input/output feature
+6. Add `text` input/output feature
-4. Learn Tool/Function integration
+7. Learn Tool/Function integration
-5. Find way to integrate with Gmail/Tasks/Keep/etc
+8. Find way to integrate with Gmail/Tasks/Keep/etc
-6. Find way to save conversations to https://chatgpt.com/ history
+9. Find way to save conversations to https://chatgpt.com/ history

 ## Development
 * If Mobile or Wear physical device wireless debugging does not connect in Android Studio: